mittalshivam2709/Doctor-Assist/README.md

 ### Frontend Setup

-1. Navigate to the client directory.
+1. Navigate to the code/client directory.
 2. Open a terminal and run `npm i`.
 3. Start the frontend server by running `npm run start`.
 4. Access the application at [http://localhost:3000](http://localhost:3000).